 Why should you buy your switches and routers when you can rent them month-to-month?
-Brocade is offering that option as of this week with its new Brocade Network Subscription, a pay-as-you-go network
+Brocade is offering that option as of this week with its new Brocade Network Subscription, a pay-as-you-go network hardware price model.

 IT cost reduction has always been an issue for enterprises, particularly with network hardware prices.
 Cisco Systems’ customers joke about a “Cisco tax” because the company charges premium prices for its equipment; meanwhile, vendors like HP Networking and Juniper Networks win over deals by offering lower list prices on their switches and routers.